 - Slice the pizza using kitchen shears (seriously, it totally works) and serve it while it’s still warm.

-- If a thick focaccia-like crust isn’t your preference, sub in any other crust you want.
-The chicken and sauce are fully cooked before going into the oven, so just follow the baking instructions for whichever crust you do use.
+- If a thick focaccia-like crust isn’t your preference, sub in any other crust you want (I've also made chicken marsala pizza with my basic overnight dough on a baking steel and it's great as a thin crust pizza too).
+Important: The chicken and sauce are fully cooked before going into the oven, so just follow the baking instructions for whichever dough you do use.

 - If you do happen to like mushrooms, save some raw or cooked mushrooms from the blender and use them to top the pizza after you put the sauce down.